chihyang/eopl3/ch07/README.md

 > inferencer, but whose evaluation is not safe according to the definition at
 > the beginning of the chapter.
 > 2. Avoid this difficulty by restricting the right-hand side of a let to have
 > no effect on the store.
-This is called the value restriction.
+This is called the *value restriction*.

-If no effect on the store in allowed in right-hand side of `let`, how can we create a reference binding that can be used later?
-I think the exercise here means `let polymorphism` and `effect on the store` should not be allowed to exist together.
-If so, I need a way to find:
+If no effect on the store in allowed in right-hand side of `let`, how can I create a reference binding for later use?
+I think the exercise here means **let polymorphism and effect on the store should NOT appear together**.
+So I need a way to find:

 1. let polymorphism;
 2. side effect on the store in let binding.

-`2` is very easy: we just need to traverse through the bound expression of `let-exp`.
+`2` is very easy: I just need to traverse through the bound expression of `let-exp`.
 For `1`, however, I need to find a way.
 If `1` is solved, exercise 7.29 is solved too.
-Because the exercise 7.29 also requires a way to find all the possible polymorphic types variables in let bound.
+Because exercise 7.29 also requires a way to find all the possible polymorphic type variables in let binding.